MuntashirAkon/SlobDict/README.md

 - `slobdict://search/{search_term}`: Look for the given `{search_term}` (e.g., `slobdict://search/hello`)
 - `slobdict://lookup/{term}`: Lookup the given `{term}` and also open the definition of the first matching result (e.g., `slobdict://lookup/hello`)
 - `slobdict://lookup/{search_term}/{term}`: Lookup the given `{search_term}` and also open the definition of the first matching result of `{term}` (e.g., `slobdict://lookup/hell/hello`)

+## Terminal/CLI Support

+Run `slobdict` or `flatpak run dev.muntashir.SlobDictGTK -h` for help.

+> Slob Dictionary attempts to render formatted HTML/Markdown in the console, but it is not guaranteed to match the actual formatted HTML rendered by a web browser due to inherent limitations.

 ## Permissions Used